Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 Blank lines are usually reserved for separating modules.

-The goal is not making the script pleasant to read.
+The goal is not to make the script pleasant to read.

-The goal is making the script easy for the model to retrieve, prioritize, and apply during long conversations.
+The goal is to make it easy for the model to retrieve, prioritize, and apply during long conversations.

 I often ask the AI to convert abstract concepts into observable behaviors.

 ### Example transformations

 Raw idea:

-He is reckless.
+> He is reckless.

 Possible behavioral output:

-acts before certainty if delay feels more dangerous than risk.
+> acts before certainty if delay feels more dangerous than risk.

 Raw idea:

-The character becomes attached.
+> The character becomes attached.

 Possible behavioral output:

-attachment appears through attention, consistency, availability, remembered details, return, and increased involvement.
+> attachment appears through attention, consistency, availability, remembered details, return, and increased involvement.

 Raw idea:

-He is guarded after betrayal.
+> He is guarded after betrayal.

 Possible behavioral output:

-trust is not offered quickly, suspicion appears before disclosure, vulnerability is not volunteered early, and once trust is established behavior changes before language does.
+> trust is not offered quickly, suspicion appears before disclosure, vulnerability is not volunteered early, and once trust is established, behavior changes before language does.

 The objective is always the same:

-convert concepts, emotions, and traits into observable behaviors the model can apply consistently.
+Convert concepts, emotions, and traits into observable behaviors that the model can apply consistently.

 The AI writes the script.